alronz/b2c-database-selection/Redis/Data Modeling/relational_data.md

 5) "e"
 ````

-Sorted sets also provides similar operations which are explained below:
+Sorted sets provide similar operations which are explained below:

-ZINTERSTORE is used to calculate the intersection of some keys in sorted sets (you need to provide the number of keys) and stores the result in a destination sorted set.
+ZINTERSTORE is used to calculate the intersection of some keys in sorted sets (you need to provide the number of keys) and stores the result in a destination set.
 You can use two options for the resulted intersection either WEIGHTS or AGGREGATE.
-WEIGHTS option is used to specify a multiplication factor for each input sorted set which will be used to calculate the score in the resulted sorted set.
-AGGREGATE option is used to specify how the results of the intersection is aggregated examples are SUM (default) , MIN , or MAX which means that the resulting set will contain the minimum or maximum score across the inputs sets.
+WEIGHTS option is used to specify a multiplication factor for each input in the sorted set which will be used to calculate the score in the resulted set.
+AGGREGATE option is used to specify how the results of the intersection is aggregated.
+Examples are SUM (default), MIN, or MAX which means that the resulting set will contain either the sum, minimum or maximum score across the input sets.
 Example is shown below:

 ````
 redis> ZADD zset1 1 "one"